This post outlines how to write a lesson plan quickly and with ease.

 Materials: manipulatives in the form of solids, semantic feature analysis graphic organizer (1 per child), various 2D shapes drawn on individual sheets of paper, 3-2-1 exit ticket

-To start the lesson, show students the square drawn on a sheet of paper.
+To start the lesson, show learners the square drawn on a sheet of paper.

 Next, show a die or other solid figure in the form of a cube to the class.
 Ask what observations they have regarding the similarities and differences between the square and the die.